 The National Park Service's Heartland Network Inventory and Monitoring Program and others have gathered baseline data on plant and animal communities on the preserve.
 Click on the hyperlink above to learn more about this program and its importance to the health of the prairie community.

-In 2010 the preserve held its second annual Marvin Schwilling Memorial Butterfly Count.
+The preserve holds an annual Marvin Schwilling Memorial Butterfly Count.
 See the results.

 Tallgrass Prairie National Preserve invites you to experience a rare relic of the once vast prairie through hiking trails and prairie bus tours.

 - The Southwind Nature Trail, open 24 hours all year, starts in front of the Spring Hill Ranch house.
 The trail winds its way through the lower prairie, across a tree lined creek bed, and up gently rolling hills to expansive vistas of this unsurpassed pristine beauty.
 The loop trail measures 1 3/4 miles.

 - The Bottomland Trail is open 24 hours all year.
 Heading south from the Spring Hill Ranch house on Hwy 177 visitors take the first left turn past the Saint Anthony Cemetery on a gravel county road.
 Drive down this road about 1/3 of a mile.
 Look for a fence enclosed parking area and the trailhead to your left.
 There are two loops to choose from, the longer being approximately one mile in length.
 Along the path visitors will find five interpretive wayside panels and a trailhead kiosk with brochures at the beginning of the trail.
 For relaxation and reflection, visitors will find benches at appropriate locations along the path.
 This trail features both natural and cultural history and is wheelchair friendly when dry.
 Comfort station available on site.